Entry Requirements for Medicine in Europe

 While secondary education grades and test results are good indicators of academic aptitude, many universities are also looking for desirable character traits.
 After all, the medical profession requires a certain state of mind and conviction.
 It would be a shame for an academically gifted student to realise their heart was never really into Medicine three years into the programme.

-That’s why many universities require an interview, personal statement, or motivational letter from applicants.
+Many universities require an interview, personal statement, or motivational letter from applicants.

 While being authentic is always a good way to approach these tasks, preparation can still significantly help aspiring doctors.
 There are some tried and true methods to write the perfect medical school personal statement.
-Moreover, many of the common medical school interview questions are open secrets.
+Moreover, many of the standard medical school interview questions are open secrets.

 Extracurricular Activities for Medical School